top of page

 At the end of the day, however, the onus is on the employer.
 So are the risks.

 Ultimately, Directors or Senior Executives have the key responsibility of complying with the legal and regulatory requirements of running a business or organisation.
-Such legal and regulatory requirements related to employing staff include:
+For example, such requirements related to employing staff include:

 • Fairwork Act 2009